Maplewarrior/InferBERT-torch/README.md

 The InferBERT model, proposed in [Wang2021InferBERT:Pharmacovigilance](https://www.frontiersin.org/articles/10.3389/frai.2021.659622/full), addresses this shortcoming by pairing a transformer encoder with a post-hoc analysis to assess feature importance tested on two datasets extracted from the FDA Adverse Event Reporting System containing cases of analgesics-induced liver failure and Tramadol fatalities.
 In this project, we wish to reimplement the methods used in the InferBERT paper using Pytorch and reproduce the results obtained [Wang2021InferBERT:Pharmacovigilance](https://www.frontiersin.org/articles/10.3389/frai.2021.659622/full).

+## Weights, data, and logs
+Model weights, losses and accuracies generated in the project can all be found on [Google Drive](https://drive.google.com/drive/folders/1hukR4VGs5tMGPqkCTLy07EA5_S4EiVtr?usp=sharing).

 ## Data
 The data used for the Inferbert paper was pulled from FAERS and can be accessed here: [Analgesics-induced Acute Liver Failure](https://drive.google.com/file/d/1VGGs7uxC4UiOIWFZ2LQ6N2cLweMxOSqi/view?usp=sharing) & [Tramadol-related mortalities](https://drive.google.com/file/d/1VIg5vpQhk2FbAwDBwTzyJ18LyxGZ6VII/view?usp=sharing).